More than just home loans

 We support the concept of SMSF borrowings– but it’s absolutely essential that clients do their homework and understand the implications and limitations of SMSF borrowing as well as the benefits.

-In the first two months of 2015 we have come across three (3) instances where potential clients have previously established negatively geared SMSFs (for all the right reasons at the time) but now find that perhaps it wasn’t the best course of action.
+We have come across three (3) instances where potential clients have previously established negatively geared SMSFs (for all the right reasons at the time) but now find that perhaps it wasn’t the best course of action.